crisanlucid/config/README.md

 for a technical ticket insert *branche name from github*  in description

-# Structure Directory for React
+# Structure Directories for React

 modularize application